Mallory17039/cse210/W3/README.md

 ## Authors
 ---
-* Mallory Lee : Created README.md, seperate files into main/card/score, write down note, classes, functions, debugged the code
+* Mallory Lee : Created README.md, seperate files into main/card/score, write down note, classes, functions.
+* Cristian Fernandez : Joined discussion for the making frame for the project, and debugged the code.
+* Zachary Thompson : Create Hilo.py which is original code so that we can get the hang of how we use classes.
+* Nathanael Budge : Tested and varified code in GitHub.